 The aim of the project is to improve pain management as exemplified by improved patient perception HCAHPS, by using the patient whiteboards to record accurate pain medication last given and next available times.
 This mode of communication reflects patient-centeredness and transparency.
-The project was carried out in a community hospital on a post-surgical floor with a 21 bed capacity.
-The hospital already used patient whiteboards, but were going to deploy new templated ones with a designated area for this information.
+The project was carried out in a community hospital on a post-surgical floor with a 21-bed capacity.
+The hospital already used patient whiteboards, but was going to deploy new templated ones with a designated area for this information.
 It was not usual practice for the RNs to use the whiteboards in this manner.

-Shift huddles in the staff lounge were the access points for explaining the project and providing staff education, since there are no staff meetings on this unit.
+Shift huddles in the staff lounge were the access points for explaining the project and providing staff education since there are no staff meetings on this unit.
 Shadowing the staff was critical to understanding how pain management was implemented, and the presence and effects of the barriers.
-The lounge board and pamphlets re-enforced project processes and easily referenced information given in the verbal presentations.
+The lounge board and pamphlets reinforced project processes and easily referenced information given in the verbal presentations.
 They were personally handed out, with the rest left at the board.

 Post-implementation surveys and audits did not result in the metric values hoped for, but there was some improvement (see Appendix D).
 The percentage of patients knowing their pain management plan improved, as did the percentages for: feeling included in the plans, using whiteboard information, and feeling comfortable asking for medication.
 RN surveys revealed increases in writing, using, and perceptions of intervention utility.
 There was no significant change in RN perception that patients indicated use of the information (see Appendix E) These improvements appear authentic but may be inaccurate due to barriers in collecting comparable pre-and post-intervention data points.